w3c/wcag-act-rules/content/image-button-non-empty-accessible-name-59796f.md

 For more details, see [examples of included in the accessibility tree][].

 [Programmatically hidden](#programmatically-hidden) elements are removed from the accessibility tree.
 However, some browsers will leave [focusable](#focusable) elements with an `aria-hidden` attribute set to `true` in the accessibility tree.
 Because they are hidden, these elements are considered **not** included in the accessibility tree.
 This may cause confusion for users of assistive technologies because they may still be able to interact with these focusable elements using sequential keyboard navigation, even though the element should not be included in the accessibility tree.

-### Marked as decorative {#marked-as-decorative}

-An element is _marked as decorative_ if one or more of the following conditions is true:

-- it has an [explicit role][] of `none` or `presentation`; or
-- it is an `img` element with an `alt` attribute whose value is the empty string (`alt=""`), and with no [explicit role][].

-Elements are marked as decorative as a way to convey the intention of the author that they are [pure decoration][].
-It is different from the element actually being [pure decoration][] as authors may make mistakes.
-It is different from the element being effectively ignored by assistive technologies as rules such as [presentational roles conflict resolution][] may overwrite this intention.

-Elements can also be ignored by assistive technologies if they are [programmatically hidden][].
-This is different from marking the element as decorative and does not convey the same intention.
-Notably, being [programmatically hidden][] may change as users interact with the page (showing and hiding elements) while being marked as decorative should stay the same through all states of the page.

 ### Outcome {#outcome}